J-Soriano/SignUp-Form/README.md

 ___

 * Sign-up Form created with HTML & CSS
-* Made form more responsive to mobile/tablet screens using media querys
+* Made form more responsive for mobile & tablet screens using media queries